csc301-fall2014/CSC301H1F-L5101-Home/README.md

 # Important Announcement

+1. __Monday, Sept 29, tutorial__.
+   Please attend the tutorial section you are registered for.
+That is, either GB120 (Sukwon), AP120 (Jeff), or WB144 (Kaiwen).
-I created all missing personal repositories, please verify that you can see your repo at https://github.com/csc301-fall2014
+2. I created all missing personal repositories, please verify that you can see your repo at https://github.com/csc301-fall2014

 ## General Info ##